Knowing our own default behavioural styles as well as those of our colleagues, tells us how to moderate ourselves and prevent conflict between others.

 Communication is the conduit through which we share meaning.
-But try as we might, we all have colleagues who just don’t ‘get’ us or to whom we struggle to relate.
+But try as we might, we all have colleagues who just don’t ‘get’ us or who we struggle to relate to.

 Often, this is due to a clash in behavioural styles.
 The things we take for granted as innately ‘right’ are sometimes only right for us.
-So gaining a better understanding of our own default behavioural style, and the style and preferences of our colleagues, can shed useful light on what makes them tick (and not in a time bomb kind of way).
+Gaining a better understanding of our own default behavioural style, and the style and preferences of our colleagues, can shed useful light on what makes them tick – and not in an impatient time bomb type of way.

 With greater understanding, we can hang up the shoes we previously used to dance around one another and instead have more assertive conversations.
 This helps to prevent misunderstandings and reduces the risk of conflict.
 In addition, understanding how to flex our behavioural, social and communication styles can make us better leaders and ultimately bring a host of benefits to the workplace – from improved recruitment practices to enhanced productivity.